ArduPilot/ardupilot_wiki/plane/source/docs/airmode.rst

 AirMode
 =======

-.. note:: this feature will be available in Plane 4.1 firmware and later.

 This is not an actual flight mode, but rather, an important feature of QACRO and QSTABILIZE modes.
 Other flight control software refer to it as a flight mode, so for consistency, its included in the QuadPlane flight modes documentation.

 What it is